hoopii/Recommender_Systems/README.md

 - Apply cosine_similarity function in Scikit-Learn
 - Compute Cosine Similarities
 - Compute weighted averages
+- Work with "surprise", a Python scikit for recommender systems.
-- apply matrix factorization algorithms for model based recommenders
+- Apply matrix factorization algorithms for model based recommenders
--
--
+- Tune model with GridSearch and Cross-Validation
+- Automate the process using Python functions

 ## Basic Steps
 Based on the example User-based Collaborative Filtering: